epfl-ada/ada-2022-project-toestewbrr/README.md

  > ### Are there recurrent personality types among lovers?

 To answer this question, we will first gather as much information as possible about each character involved in a love relationship.
 As a first step, we obtained the main role of each lover from the KBP tag `per:title`.
-The figure below shows the 10 most common roles among **[INSERT NUMBER]** romantic comedies.
+The figure below shows the 10 most common roles among 1491 romantic comedies.

 <p align="center" width="100%">
     <img width="70%" src="Images/Character.png">